-– Identify key soil health indicators that relate to soybean yield on commercial farms of PA. (in progress)
+– Identify key soil, plant and climate indicators that relate to soybean yield on commercial farms of PA.

 – Evaluate and improve if needed the cropping systems model CYCLES at simulating the effects of soil health on soybean yields in the selected fields. (in progress)

-– Evaluate the impact of soil management history on soil health indicators and soybean yields. (in progress)
+– Evaluate the impact of soil management history on soil health indicators and soybean yields. (next step)

 Education & Outreach Activities and Participation Summary